Bal Harbour, Florida

-Bal Harbour is a village in Miami-Dade County, Florida.
+Bal Harbour or Bal Harbor Beach is a village in Miami-Dade County, Florida.
 The village is part of the Miami metropolitan area of South Florida.
 The population was 3,093 at the 2020 US Census.

 History

-Since the 1920s, the Detroit-based Miami Beach Heights Corporation—headed by industrialists Robert C. Graham, Walter O. Briggs, and Carl G. Fisher—owned 245 acre of undeveloped, partially swampy land that stretched from the bay to the Atlantic.
+Since the 1920s, the Detroit-based Miami Beach Heights Corporation—headed by industrialists Robert C. Graham, Walter O. Briggs, and Carl G. Fisher—owned 245 acre of undeveloped, partially swampy land that stretched from Biscayne Bay to the Atlantic Ocean.
 Graham assumed the duties as the developer for Bal Harbour.
 In the 1930s, city planners Harland Bartholomew & Associates were called in to design the village.
 The company made several plans, and they were submitted to the Miami Beach Heights for review.

 The original name chosen for Bal Harbour was Bay Harbour.
-However, the planning committee didn't think that was appropriate for a city that was on the beach.
+However, the planning committee did not think that was appropriate for a village that was on the beach.
 A name was invented to encompass a village that ran from the bay to the Atlantic Ocean.
-The b was taken from the word bay and the a and l were taken from the name Atlantic.
+The b was taken from the word bay and the a and l were taken from the name Atlantic Ocean.
 Hence the word Bal was created.

 In 1940, World War II began, and the plans were put on hold.
 As a goodwill gesture to the government, Robert C. Graham rented the land to the United States Air Corps for $1 per year.
 The Air Corps used this land to train their soldiers and established a Prisoner of War camp.
 The ocean front area was used as a rifle range and the barracks were set up on the west side of Collins Avenue.
 The camp for prisoners was located on the site of what would become the Bal Harbour Shops.

-After the war ended, the Air Corps left the barracks buildings intact, which were converted into apartment homes by Graham in 1946.
+After the war ended, the U.S. Air Corps left the barracks intact, which were converted into apartment homes by Graham in 1946.

-In order to incorporate a city in 1946, there had to be at least 25 male registered voters residing in the area.
-Graham had twenty five families move into the apartment homes that he had converted in order to qualify the Village for incorporation.
-He then hired Willard Webb, a Miami Beach tax assessor, to draft a charter for the Village.
-After the charter was completed, the Village of Bal Harbour was incorporated on August 14, 1946, by Graham and 25 male registered voters.
-The Village was operated under the city manager form of government.
+In order to incorporate as a municipality in 1946, there had to be at least 25 male registered voters residing in the area.
+Graham had twenty five families move into the apartment homes that he had converted in order to qualify Bal Harbour for incorporation.
+He then hired Willard Webb, a Miami Beach tax assessor, to draft a charter for the village.
+After the charter was completed by Graham and 25 male registered voters, the Village of Bal Harbour was officially incorporated on August 14, 1946.
+The village was operated under the village council-manager form of government.
 The council established a volunteer fire department.